 Despite enjoying the most amazing feast at the Pancake House beforehand, less successful was the Treetop Adventure.
 POD has always been a climber so it was such a shame she didn’t make it all the way round.
 The combination of her tiredness and the monsoon-like rain which appeared when she was mid air on the zip wire certainly didn’t help!
 She’s been asking to do Go Ape continually since she was about three so it obviously just wasn’t her day.
 POD has since been on a zip wire and loved it so much, she did it eight times in a row.
 That’s the POD we know!

 POD was of course back to her usual self swiftly after a hot chocolate with marshmallows.
 After racing round a play area, she was back on her scooter in no time chasing the boys who were on their bikes.
 Center Parcs is brilliant for cycling (and scooting), you could spend the entire weekend just doing just that if you wanted to.
-We had the most amazing time at Center Parcs and loved everything about it – the accommodation, the activities and of course the company.
+We had the most amazing time at Center Parcs – hence writing about it.
+We loved everything about it, the accommodation, the activities and of course the company.
 We’re itching to venture back to one of their villages again having popped our Centre Parcs cherry.
 The only problem being, where do we head to next – a different village or back to Longleat?